 Short Animation: My Love (2006)

-Since my previous post was about Russian animations, I thought I would share this 2006 animation coming from Russia.
-My Love, based on a novella A Love Story [1927] by Ivan Shmelyov, tells of a sixteen year-old boy’s sexual awakening one summer in the nineteenth-century Russia.
+My Love, based on a novella A Love Story (1927) by Ivan Shmelyov, tells of a sixteen year-old boy’s sexual awakening one summer in the nineteenth-century Russia.
 Longing for a “spiritual union” and “pure love”, the boy becomes torn between a young and pretty servant girl Pasha and an older and richer woman living next door.
+There…

 David Lynch: “Rabbits” (2002)